ialab-puc/VisualRecSys-Tutorial-IUI2021/README.md

-# Tutorial on Visual Recommendation Systems
+# VisRec: A Hands-on Tutorial on Deep Learning for Visual Recommender Systems

-This page hosts the material for the tutorial on Visual Recommendation Systems which will be presented at the 2021 ACM Conference on Intelligent User Interfaces (IUI 2021).
+This page hosts the material for the tutorial on **VisRec: A Hands-on Tutorial on Deep Learning for Visual Recommender Systems** which will be presented at the 2021 ACM Conference on Intelligent User Interfaces (IUI 2021).

 **Schedule**: Tuesday, April 13th 2021, starting at 1:30pm CDT

 ## Instructors